ccavanaugh/jgnash/README.md

 ## Building the jgnash-fx module:

-[JDK 8u60ea](https://jdk8.java.net/download.html) or later is needed.
-The 8u60ea release address several JavaFX bugs and the jgnash-fx module uses recent u60 API changes as well.
+[JDK 8u60](https://jdk8.java.net/download.html) or later is needed.
+The 8u60 release fixes several JavaFX bugs and the jgnash-fx module uses recent u60 API changes as well.

 The jgnash-fx module will break on Java 9 development releases.